SOPSLab/AmoebotSim/docs/source/tutorials/tutorials.rst

   // ...

-The ``inspectionText()`` function will be changed accordingly to indicate the tokens a particle contains.
+The ``inspectionText()`` function will be modified accordingly to indicate the tokens a particle contains.
 We also need the ``nbrAtLabel(int)`` function for use in the activate function to select a neighbor to pass the tokens to.

 .. code-block:: c++